Patrick Grant (designer): Awards

 In 2013 Grant was made an Honorary Professor in Business at Glasgow Caledonian University.
 He was elected a Fellow of the Royal Society of Arts (FRSA) in 2016.
 In 2017, he was awarded an Honorary Doctorate by Heriot Watt University's School of Textiles and Design.
 In 2018, he was named co-chair of the Prince of Wales' charity Future Textiles, an organisation working to sustain skills and create jobs in the UK's garment making industry.

+In 2025, Grant was appointed Chancellor of Queen Margaret University, Edinburgh, and was formally installed on 7 July 2025.

 Personal life

 During the COVID-19 pandemic, Grant moved from London to Lancashire in March 2020 to run his factory in Blackburn, where he was making personal protective equipment (PPE) for the NHS.
-He now divides his time between London and Lancashire.
+He divides his time between London and Yorkshire, where he now lives.

 Grant's partner Rachael Hampton is a dentist whom he met in 2022.
 He was previously in a relationship with fellow designer Katie Hillier from 2007 to 2015.

 Grant's father died after contracting COVID-19 in 2020.
 His mother still lives in Morningside.